ritsukkiii/paradise/README.md

 2. download the en-hi files
   - files created after spm.encode are in ./en-hi/encode
   - files created after fairseq preprocess are in ./en-hi/preprocess
-3. run the command with the specified arguments in test_en-hi.sh
+3. run the command with the specified arguments in test_pycharm.txt
   - checkpoints will be saved to ./en-hi/checkpoints